An Algorithm for Learning Smaller Representations of Models With Scarce Data: Related Work

-Considering scenarions where some parts of the i.i.d. assumption do not hold has become a more active field of research, as the emerging field of decentralized learning gains momentum.
-See, for example the applied works by \newcite{DundarEtAl}, and \newcite{hsieh2020the} from a deep learning point of view.
-Yet, there is a trove of work done in learning theory with respect to under which conditions a hypothesis class is able to learn and generalize to an input task \cite{Valiant,KearnsEncryption,balcanactive,Hanneke}, and more specialized to deep neural networks \cite{kawaguchi2017generalization}, as well as online learning \cite{Littlestone,ShaiOnline}.
-Furthermore, it is known \cite{KearnsSQ} that most learning algorithms allow some form of error-tolerant statistical query akin to the relationship between Timaeus and Socrates.
-We leverage these results for our proofs, in addition to several elements of the field of topological data analysis, and more specifically, the techniques used in persistent homology.
-The interested reader is highly enouraged to review the survey by \newcite{Wasserman}, and the brief but thorough note by \newcite{Weinberger}, for introductions to this very active field.
-Finally, we must highlight that our proof of the correspondence between homology and learnability is, to the best of our knowledge, new.
-A similar argument using the packing number is given by \newcite{MohriEtAl}, along with a number of related works \cite{HausslerPacking,AlonEtAl}; however, it is used to bound various complexity measures, rather than the data itself.
-More importantly, they do not leverage the homology of the manifold on which the support of the probability distribution lies, which, as we will point out, it is easier to work with than other similarity measures.
+Considering scenarios where some parts of the i.i.d. assumption do not hold has become a more active field of research, as the emerging field of decentralized learning gains momentum.
+See, for example the applied works by Dundar et al. \newcite{DundarEtAl}, and Hsieh et al. \newcite{hsieh2020the} from a deep learning point of view.
+There is a trove of work done in learning theory to determine when is a hypothesis class able to learn and generalize for an input task \cite{balcanactive,Hanneke,KearnsEncryption,Valiant}, and more specialized to deep neural networks \cite{kawaguchi2017generalization}, and online learning \cite{Littlestone,ShaiOnline}.
+It is known that most learning algorithms allow some form of error-tolerant statistical query \cite{KearnsSQ}.
+We leverage these results for our proofs, in addition to techniques from topological data analysis.
+The interested reader is enouraged to review the survey by Wasserman \newcite{Wasserman}, and the brief but thorough note by Weinberger \newcite{Weinberger}, for introductions to this field.
+We must highlight that our proof of the correspondence between homology and learnability is, to the best of our knowledge, new.
+That being said, it relies on the well-known result by Niyogi et al. \newcite{NiyogiSmaleWeinberger}, who stated the minimum sample size needed to reconstruct a manifold.
+Further positive results around the reconstructability of a manifold under noisy conditions can be found in Genovese et al. \newcite{GenoveseEtAl} and Chazal et al. \newcite{ChazalRobust}.
+Similar arguments using the packing number are given by Mohri et al. \newcite{MohriEtAl} and a number of related works \cite{AlonEtAl,HausslerPacking}; however, said result is used to bound various complexity measures, rather than the data itself.
+Crucially, they do not leverage the homology of the manifold where the probability distribution is supported on, which, as we point out, it is easier to work with than other similarity measures.